ZuCommunications/rapidkit_purge/README.md

-# rapidkit_purge
-Purge Configuration for Drupal
+# Rapidkit - Purge Recipe
+This recipe
+ - Sets up varnish purge to connect with your local varnish server